Flood Warnings

 No Flooding Watershed Conditions Statement Flood Watch Flood Warning

-For Tuesday, July 9, 2024, this notice is intended to advise the public and local municipalities of the potential for flooding within NPCA’s jurisdiction as it relates to the Niagara Peninsula, the southeastern portion of the City of Hamilton and the eastern portion of Haldimand County.
+For Wednesday December 4th, 2024, this notice is intended to inform the public and local municipalities of the condition of the Lake Erie Shoreline within the NPCA’s jurisdiction as it relates to the Niagara Peninsula and the eastern portion of Haldimand County.

 For further information contact: